FCU UNTAC: United Nations Advance Mission in Cambodia

 In October 1991, prior to UNTAC being formally established in United Nations Security Council Resolution 717.
-On 10 November 1991 45 Australian Army personnel flew to Cambodia as part of Australias advanced party to UNAMIC.
-The advanced party established an Australian HQ and provided basic radio communications to the 4 military factions headquarters.
+On 10 November 1991 45 Australian Army personnel flew to Cambodia as part of Australia's advance party to UNAMIC.
+The advance party established an Australian HQ and provided basic radio communications to the 4 military factions headquarters.
 Australia contributed a 65-strong communications unit to its precursor, the UN Advance Mission in Cambodia (UNAMIC).
-The Australians (under the command of Lieutenant Colonel Russell Stuart) were among the first UN troops in Cambodia, to provide communications support to UNAMIC which was tasked to set in motion the peace process and pave the way for the deployment of UNTAC.
+The Australians (under the command of Lieutenant Colonel Russell Stuart) were among the first UN troops in Cambodia to provide communications support to UNAMIC, which was tasked to set in motion the peace process and pave the way for the deployment of UNTAC.
 UNAMIC's mandate ended in March 1992 and was absorbed into UNTAC at its establishment in United Nations Security Council Resolution 745.

 United Nations Transitional Authority in Cambodia

-On UNTACs establishment, the Australian Defence Force contingent increased to 502 personnel, comprising the 488 strong Force Communications Unit (FCU) and 14 staff on HQ UNTAC spread out across 60 locations throughout Cambodia.
+On UNTAC's establishment, the Australian Defence Force contingent increased to 502 personnel, comprising the 488 strong Force Communications Unit (FCU) and 14 staff on HQ UNTAC spread out across 60 locations throughout Cambodia.
 The FCU was originally based on the 2nd Signal Regiment (based in Watsonia, Melbourne), but reinforced from many other units, including 20 personnel each from the RAN and the RAAF.
 The FCU also included a further 40 New Zealand personnel.
 UNTAC's military component comprised some 16,000 personnel from 32 countries.
 The Force Commander of this operation was Australia's Lieutenant General J.M.
 Sanderson AC.